LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/private-messages-overview.md

 To disable this feature, please contact your LivePerson representative.

 {: .notice}
-**Please note:** This feature will be available to customers in phases, beginning rollout on Sunday, May 17th.
+**Please note:** This feature will be available to customers in phases.
 Please contact your LivePerson representative for more details.

 **Limitations**
-* Private messages are not available to bot agents at the moment, only to human agents.
+* Private Messages are not available to bot agents at the moment, only to human agents.
+* Private Messages are not currently available for [Social Messaging](messaging-channels-social-messaging-social-messaging-overview.html).
-* Private messages will not show a notification to the agent near the module icon, or on top of the conversation line in the My Connections panel (unlike regular messages).
+* Private Messages will not show a notification to the agent near the module icon, or on top of the conversation line in the My Connections panel (unlike regular messages).